 Fully Dry Your Green Pottery

-Remember: Glazes and clay bodies need to be matched for temperature maturation as closely as possible.
+Keep in mind that glazes and clay bodies must be matched for temperature maturation as closely as possible.
 In nearly all circumstances, low-fire clay bodies should be used with low-fire glazes.
-Mid-range or high-fire clay bodies will remain too porous or "punky".
-If you use the incorrect glaze for the clay, then it can have a big impact on the color you are trying to create.
+Mid-range or high-fire clay bodies will remain too porous or "punky" if combined with the wrong type of glaze.
+The wrong glaze also can have an undesirable effect on the color of the finished piece.

 02 of 04